-A: Arco Iris generally follows the Beaverton School District calendar, however, we have a longer spring break, a longer year school year in June, and no furlough days.
+A: Arco Iris generally follows the Beaverton School District calendar, however, we have additional days off for staff professional development.
+Our first and last school day typically align with BSD.
 We also have a slightly longer school day than BSD.

 Q: What will my child be learning at this school?